 This is a useful trait, especially in survival circumstances, but it can become exaggerated and lead to overcautious behavior that looks and feels like pessimism.

 Defensive pessimism is using pessimism as a strategy to protect against future events.
 In this sense, it’s a “positive” form of pessimism.

-It involves anticipating worst-case scenarios or possible obstacles and strategizing ways to overcome them.
+It involves anticipating a negative outcome, worst-case scenario, or possible obstacles and strategizing ways to overcome them.
 It’s often used as a way to calm anxiety and prepare for an event like a musical performance, sports competition, or public speaking.

 A defensive pessimist may feel more prepared, as if they’ve already thought of everything and planned accordingly.
 Because of this, being defensively pessimistic can have its advantages.

 Philosophical pessimism is less of an attitude and more of a worldview.
-It involves an outlook that life is hard, generally involves more pain than pleasure, and that existence is fundamentally meaningless.
+It involves a negative outlook on life, one that recognizes life is hard, generally involves more pain than pleasure, and that existence is fundamentally meaningless.